 CHAPTER 427

-Findings:

-Recommendations:

-COMPLIANCE WITH 41-2, F.A.C.
-Compliance with 41-2.006(1), Minimum Insurance Compliance "ensure compliance with the minimum liability insurance requirement \$100,000 per person and \$200,000 per incident" WHAT ARE THE MINIMUM LIABILITY INSURANCE REQUIREMENTS?
+Compliance with 41-2.006(1), Minimum Insurance Compliance "...ensure compliance with the minimum liability insurance requirement of \$100,000 per person and \$200,000 per incident..."

+WHAT ARE THE MINIMUM LIABILITY INSURANCE REQUIREMENTS?

 WHAT ARE THE MINIMUM LIABILITY INSURANCE REQUIREMENTS IN THE OPERATOR AND COORDINATION CONTRACTS?

 HOW MUCH DOES THE INSURANCE COST (per operator)?

-Operator Insurance Cost DOES THE MINIMUM LIABILITY INSURANCE REQUIREMENTS EXCEED \$1 MILLIO PER INCIDENT?
+Operator Insurance Cost

+DOES THE MINIMUM LIABILITY INSURANCE REQUIREMENTS EXCEED \$1 MILLION PER INCIDENT?

 Yes No If yes, was this approved by the Commission? $\Box$ Yes $\Box$ No IS THE CTC IN COMPLIANCE WITH THIS SECTION? $\Box$ Yes $\Box$ No Comments:

+Compliance with 41-2.006(2), Safety Standards.

+No

-COMPLIANCE WITH 41-2, F.A.C.
-Compliance with 41-2.006(2), Safety Standards. "shall ensure the purchaser that their operations and services are in compliance with the safety requirements as specified in Section 341.061(2)(a), F.S. and 14-90, F.A.C."
-Review the last FDOT SSPP Compliance Review, if co records.
-If the CTC has not monitored the operators, ch 1 2 / IS THE CTC IN COMPLIANCE WITH THIS SECTIO oN? □ Yes □ No ARE THE CTC CONTRACTED OPERATORS IN CC $\Box$ Yes $\Box$ No OMPLIANCE WITH THIS SECTION?
+"...shall ensure the purchaser that their operations and services are in compliance with the safety requirements as specified in Section 341.061(2)(a), F.S. and 14-90, F.A.C."

+Date of last SSPP Compliance Review\\\\\, Obtain a copy of this review.

+Review the last FDOT SSPP Compliance Review, if completed in over a year, check drivers' records.
+If the CTC has not monitored the operators, check drivers' files at the operator's site.

+IS THE CTC IN COMPLIANCE WITH THIS SECTION? $\Box$ Yes $\Box$ No